-Even as their employees demand a more flexible and modern approach to work, many companies remain committed to an eventual return to the office.
-And that “eventual” is rapidly becoming “imminent,” as vaccinations roll out globally.
+Even as their team members demand a more flexible and modern approach to work, many companies remain committed to an eventual return to the office.
+And that “eventual” is rapidly becoming “imminent” as vaccinations roll out globally.

 With the light at the end of the tunnel for COVID-19, is the future of work changing again?